-- Use of Proceeds This is most important for Green/Social/Sustainability bonds, which are issued to fund projects that meet the issuer's criteria for sustainability.
-These may adhere to a particular "Green Bond Framework" or constitute "Eligible Green Projects," as defined and identified by the issuer. - If applicable, issuers should provide any relevant definitions (e.g. for "Eligible Green Projects"). - Sustainability-Linked Bonds do not include restrictions regarding use of proceeds and the ESG considerations of the bond are generally considered either by way of KPIs or, if not, by a "green" or other certification from a third party. - Business To the extent relevant taking into the account the specific company or industry, issuers should consider the impact of ESG factors on the strategy of the group and/or specific disclosure around the impact of ESG factors upon an issuer's strategy and business model; - MD&A MD&A discussions should continue for eligible green projects as appropriate and should include any particular criteria that will affect KPIs, e.g., what line items may be affected through strategy to reduce emissions. - Reporting Issuers of ESG products will need to comply with the reporting requirements under the EU Taxonomy, while also complying with general legal and contractual reporting requirements related to such issuances.
-This will apply both to reporting made in connection with the offering and to any related periodic and ongoing reporting.
-While it is important that there are no inconsistencies between these disclosure regimes, it is unclear what effect this will have going forward.
-Parties may need to determine whether information provided under one reporting regime is appropriate for inclusion under the other regime.
-This is particularly important when considering materiality, selective disclosure and the obligation to provide all relevant information to investors. - References to the ESG aspects of the bond should be clear and understandable. - Rating agency (Fitch, S&P and/or Moody's) analysis on ESG factors relevant to credit ratings (such as, for example, Fitch's ESG Relevance Scores4) are generally [may be?] based on sector-specific templates for the assessment of each entity and are observational analyses of how much an ESG element affects a rating, while clearly identifying and displaying which ESG risk elements played a part in the rating decision.
-Although the criteria and basis for the ESG analysis undertaken by rating agencies may not be identical to that of ESG reporting and disclosure in the sub-investment grade context, such reports and analysis may provide guidance on ESG reporting and disclosure.
+- use of Proceeds This is most important for Green/Social/Sustainability bonds, which are issued to fund projects that meet the issuer's criteria for sustainability.
+These may adhere to a particular "Green Bond Framework" or constitute "Eligible Green Projects," as defined and identified by the issuer. - if applicable, issuers should provide any relevant definitions (e.g., for "Eligible Green Projects"). - sustainability-Linked Bonds do not include restrictions regarding use of proceeds and the ESG considerations of the bond are generally considered either by way of KPIs or, if not, by a "green" or other certification from a third party. - business To the extent relevant taking into the account the specific company or industry, issuers should consider the impact of ESG factors on the strategy of the group and/or specific disclosure around the impact of ESG factors upon an issuer's strategy and business model; - MD&A MD&A discussions should continue for eligible green projects as appropriate and should include any particular criteria that will affect KPIs, e.g., what line items may be affected through strategy to reduce emissions. - references to the ESG aspects of the bond should be clear and understandable.